Deixx/wng-system-translation-pl/README.md

 ## DISCLAIMER/LICENCE

-This module depends on the [Warhammer 40k: Wrath & Glory](https://foundryvtt.com/packages/wrath-and-glory/) system developed by [Man Moon](https://github.com/moo-man).
+This module depends on the [Warhammer 40k: Wrath & Glory](https://foundryvtt.com/packages/wrath-and-glory/) system developed by [Moo Man](https://github.com/moo-man).
 The present works is under the intellectual property of Khaos Project and C7 only.

 This module is the Polish translation of the Wrath & Glory system from Moo Man for Foundry VTT.
 It is heavily based on the French translation module by [Blacklisted Jack](https://github.com/alemanym/wng-system-translation-fr).
 Thank you!